-My research interests focus on early modern France, particularly the urban culture of French provincial cities in the late-fifteenth through the mid-seventeenth centuries.
+My research interests focus on early modern France, with particular focuses on erudition, family memory, and the urban culture of French provincial cities in the sixteenth through the late seventeenth centuries.
 My first book, Between Crown and Community, investigated the political culture of Poitiers, a mid-sized provincial capital from the reign of François I (1515-1547) to that of Henri IV (1589-1610).
-I have recently finished a second book, entitled Historical Communities: Cities, Erudition, and National Identity in Early Modern France, focused on local history writing in French provincial towns throughout France in the period of roughly 1550-1660.
-I continue to be interested in questions of individual and collective memory formation and use in French early modern society, and I am working on a project organized around the concepts of memory, family, and genealogy in France from the late 16th-early 18th centuries.
-My interests thus embrace questions of the intersection of politics and religion, the nature of religious conflict, the relationship between localities and the state, cultural interactions between local elites and the well-known scholars of the Republic of Letters, the development of history writing from the early modern period to the present, and more generally the social, cultural, intellectual and political conditions of the early modern period.
+My second book, entitled Historical Communities: Cities, Erudition, and National Identity in Early Modern France, focused on local history writing in French provincial towns throughout France in the period of roughly 1550-1660.
+I am currently working on a book-length project on family memory and genealogical culture in France, which will draw on archival and published works to connect the ways that particular families constructed their own trajectories with the developing genres of genealogical histories and memoirs.
+My interests thus embrace questions of knowledge formation, the construction and use of archives, cultural interactions between local elites and the well-known scholars of the Republic of Letters, the nature of the early modern family, the development of history writing from the early modern period to the present, the relationship between localities and the state, the intersection of politics and religion, the nature of religious conflict, and more generally the social, cultural, intellectual and political conditions of the early modern period.

 In addition to undergraduate teaching, I welcome the opportunity to work with graduate students, as a main dissertation adviser on virtually any topic related to early modern France in the period of roughly 1450-1700 or as a committee member for students wanting to do a field in early modern Europe.